facelessuser/pymdown-extensions/docs/extensions/github.md

 The Github extension is a convenience extension to load up and configure the minimum extensions needed to get a GFM feel.
 It is not a 1:1 emulation, but some aspects are pretty close.
 There is no desire to make it exact, but the feel is nice if you like GFM feel; some things may differ slightly.

 !!!
 Tip "Tip"
     For code highlighting, you will also need to load the `markdown.extensions.codehilite` extension yourself as well with `guess_lang=False`.
 You will also need to provide your preferred Pygments style (or configure a JavaScript highlighter).
 Though there is no Github style included with this extension, you are most likely able to find a suitable theme online by searching.
-There are Github styles found at the [pymdown-styles](https://github.com/facelessuser/pymdown-styles/tree/master/pymdown_styles) repo; it contains the original Pygments Github style (github) and the Github 2014 style (github2014) which Github used before they ditched Pygments for their own in-house highlighter.
+There are Github styles found at the [pymdown-styles][pymdown-styles] repo; it contains the original Pygments Github style (github) and the Github 2014 style (github2014) which Github used before they ditched Pygments for their own in-house highlighter.

 !!! danger "Reminder"
     Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!